Sikhism: Birth of Guru Gobind Singh - 5 January 2019

 which should be paid before the Eid prayers are recited.
 Muslims (men in particular) will gather for the Eid prayer at the masjid (mosque) on the morning of Eid-Ul-Fitr.
 It is also a time when Muslims may visit the graves of loved ones.
 Eid-Ul-Fitr is a joyous

 occasion.
-It is a time for dressing up in new clothes, eating good food, giving presents for children and family get-togethers, as well as being a traditional time for making contact with friends, especially those that live far away.
+It is a time for dressing up in new clothes, eating good food, giving presents to children and for family get-togethers, as well as being a traditional time for making contact with friends, especially those that live far away.
 The traditional Eid

 greeting is `Eid Mubarak’ which means a happy and blessed Eid.

 The Guru Granth Sahib is the name for the Sikh Holy Book.
-It is an anthology of prayers and hymns which contain the actual words and verses as uttered by the Sikh Gurus.
-The Guru Granth Sahib, also known as the Adi Granth, consists of 1430 pages and has
+It is an anthology of prayers and hymns which contain the actual words and verses as spoken by the Sikh Gurus.
+The Guru Granth Sahib, also known as the Adi Granth, consists of 1430 pages and has 5864

 The Granth was compiled by the fifth Sikh guru, Guru Arjan Dev Ji.
 He undertook the enormous task of collecting, compiling, and scrutinizing the hymns and compositions of Guru Nanak and his predecessors.
 He decided to include not only the hymns of the Gurus